Discretionary Time

 This paperback is available in another edition too:

-A novel study of how much control people have over their time and work-life balance.
+This book explores how much control individuals have over their time, emphasizing the importance of discretionary time in achieving well-being and work-life balance.

 'Only a group of scholars led by Bob Goodin could be sufficiently intellectually daring to replace money with leisure time as the metric of welfare achievement.
 In an era in which 'time to stand and stare' becomes ever scarcer, this is a book on the impacts of public policy which really matters.'
 Francis G. Castles, University of Edinburgh